GabrielAlexandre111/GabrielAlexandre111/README.md

 Game Programmer focused on Unity, C# and interactive gameplay systems.

 I am a Digital Games graduate and game programmer with practical experience in Unity, C#, gameplay mechanics, prototypes, teamwork and project management for game development.
-I am currently building a focused portfolio with small, finished Unity projects designed to demonstrate gameplay programming, interaction systems and polished player feedback.

 ## About Me